sotheareth/All_Projects/README.md

 } ]

-- if you apply projection list to criteria above class service code then
-- the result will be List<Object> and you need to convert or Transform
-- by your custom code
+- if you apply projection list to criteria above class service code then the result will be List of object and you need to convert or Transform by your custom code

 -[x] Create SQL Query (The result of SQL Query can be duplicate)